Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/nexah_ieee9/README.md

 ![Voltage Collapse](results/run_20260412_223816/plot.png)

-*Collapse is not abrupt — it follows a continuous trajectory in state space.*
+Collapse is not abrupt — it follows a **continuous trajectory in state space**.

 ---